dsawfer/Assembler-labs/labs/lab1/readme.txt

-Press F for exit from programm
+Press F for exit from program
 Input size - 200 letters